schematics/schematics/README.md

         year = IntField(min_value=1950,
                         max_value=datetime.datetime.now().year)
         personal_thoughts = StringField(max_length=255)

+If you feel these fields are too much overhead, you can turn them off by adding a dictionary called `meta` to the Movie class with the key `allow_inheritance` set to False.

-We've added a `_public_fields` member to our document.
+Noticed we've added a `_public_fields` member to our document.
 This list is used to store which fields are safe for transmitting to someone who doesn't own this particular document.
 You'll notice `personal_thoughts` is not in that list.

 Let's see what happens when we print this document as:

-1. An object fit for mongo to store
+An object fit for mongo to store:

     {
         'personal_thoughts': u'I wish I had three hands...',